 9. Radio City Christmas Spectacular

-Another must do in NYC is to watch the Rockettes live at the Radio City Music Hall during their annual Christmas Spectacular.
+Another must-do is to watch the Rockettes live at the Radio City Music Hall perform their annual Christmas Spectacular.
 The extravagant Christmas-themed show always features Santa Claus, the Toy Soldiers, Nativity scene, famous NY department store windows, Rockefeller Christmas Tree and more.

 These magical productions are world famous and a great way to experience the festive season in New York.
 Theater lovers can also take a guided tour of the art deco theater and meet one of the famous Rockettes.